nnorton1207/comp4600_finalproject/README.md

 # AWS Restaurant Menu

-A restaurant dining menu made and automatically deployed with AWS services
+A restaurant dining menu made and automatically deployed through the CLI with AWS services

 ## Tech Stack